-Figure~\ref{fig:non-thermal}a shows that there is a trend toward lower nonthermal fraction at higher ionization levels, which is consistent with the faster thermalization expected at high $Z^*$.
-This trend also suggests that the higher absorbed energy per electron at lower $Z^{*}$ (figure~\ref{fig:Zstar_scan}) is linked to a relative increase in the nonthermal population.
+Figure~\ref{fig:non-thermal}(\textit{a}) shows that there is a trend toward lower non-thermal fraction at higher ionization levels, which is consistent with the faster thermalization expected at high $Z^*$.
+This trend also suggests that the higher absorbed energy per electron at lower $Z^{*}$ (figure~\ref{fig:Zstar_scan}) is linked to a relative increase in the non-thermal population.

-Regarding the scans in the laser amplitude and duration in figure~\ref{fig:non-thermal}\,b{\,\&\,}c, respectively, no clear trend appears to emerge among the CP laser pulses (marked by $\times$).
-Then there are the self-consistent ionization (star) and LP (downward triangle) simulations: both have about one order of magnitude higher fraction of energy in nonthermal electrons than the equivalent (fixed-ionization, CP) counterpart.
-The higher fraction of nonthermal energy with LP stems from the \jxB{} and vacuum heating mechanism.
-The higher nonthermal energy fraction with a self-consistent ionization process is discussed in conjunction with its phase-space distribution in figure~\ref{fig:electron_dist}.
+Regarding the scans in the laser amplitude and duration in figure~\ref{fig:non-thermal}(\textit{b}) and \ref{fig:non-thermal}(\textit{c}), respectively, no clear trend appears to emerge among the CP laser pulses (marked by $\times$).
+Then there are the self-consistent ionization (star) and LP (downward triangle) simulations: both have approximately one order of magnitude higher fraction of energy in non-thermal electrons than the equivalent (fixed-ionization, CP) counterpart.
+The higher fraction of non-thermal energy with LP stems from the \jxB{} and vacuum heating mechanism.
+The higher non-thermal energy fraction with a self-consistent ionization process is discussed in conjunction with its phase-space distribution in figure~\ref{fig:electron_dist}.

-Even a very small fraction of nonthermals may affect the interpretation of X-ray diagnostics~\citep{Rosmej_JPB1997,Renner-Rosmej_MRE2019}, meaning that LP can be more intrusive than CP in WDM/HDM studies.
+Even a very small fraction of non-thermals may affect the interpretation of X-ray diagnostics~\citep{Rosmej_JPB1997,Chen_PoP_2009,Renner-Rosmej_MRE2019}, meaning that LP can be more intrusive than CP in WDM/HDM studies.
 We have also conducted simulations with a larger pre-expanded plasma (exponentially decaying density profile with a scale length of $\unit[80]{nm}$).
-While not presented here, those simulations show that LP can result in up to ${\sim}10\%$ of the electron kinetic energy in nonthermal electrons, which would of course be even more intrusive and significantly affect the X-ray diagnostics.
+While not presented here, those simulations show that LP can result in up to ${\sim}10\%$ of the electron kinetic energy in non-thermal electrons, which would of course be even more intrusive and significantly affect the X-ray diagnostics.
 With CP, the pre-plasma weakens the energy absorption by about a factor of two, but the fraction of energy in fast electrons stays $\lesssim1\%$.